 Another thing Paul listed here is that the give must not give grudgingly or out of necessity.
 The giver must not be grieved by his sacrifice.
 A person’s grief is based on his perspective.
 If he feels he is losing money — period — then he would be sorrowful.
 If he knows that God is faithful to reward those who are faithful and obedient to His word, then this would be a joyful process.

 Finally, the giver must be cheerful in the process.

 The word “cheerful” (Greek hilaros) implies that one is quick to act because he finds joy in the action.
 Paul further reveals how our generous God also loves a cheerful giver.
 He approves and chooses this kind of giver.
 How come?
 Because this giver reflects the nature and identity of the Lord.
 God is cheerful when He blesses us.
 He absolutely enjoys it.
 When we have the same attitude in giving, He loves seeing His image in His children.

 God is cheerful when He blesses us.
 He absolutely enjoys it.
 When we have the same attitude in giving, He loves seeing His image in His children.

 The Source of What We Give

-Giving is a faith issue, and not a supply issue.
-The giving is not dependent of what you currently.
-Instead, it is based on your heart to believe God.
+Giving is a faith issue and not a supply issue.
+The giving is not dependent on what you currently.
+Instead, it is based on your heart to believe in God.
 What did Paul write, “And God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work” (2 Cor.
 9:8).
 Every word of the first part of the verse alone speaks a lot about how the ability to give comes from God:

 God is able to provide